In the olden days, the rule of thumb for oil change frequency was every

 less, promote engine longevity and leave less of a carbon footprint.

-Whether they’re right for your auto should be discussed with your
+Whether theyre right for your auto should be discussed with your

 mechanic.